The honest answer: it depends.

 A recent college graduate teaching from home might charge anywhere from $25 – $35 for a half-hour lesson.

-At a music school, with an experienced teacher, you could be paying anywhere from $35 – $50 for a half-hour lesson.
+At a community music school, with an experienced teacher, you could pay anywhere from $40 – $55 for a half-hour lesson.

-The cost for lessons at a music school may be higher, but you’re likely getting more for your money.
+The cost for lessons at a music school may be higher, but you’ll get more for your money.